“How can men embrace feminism and still be gentlemen?”

 The question was posed by a male Facebook friend just now.
 I understand the consternation.

 I like to open doors for women, especially my wife.
 They don’t need for me to do it.
 They’re certainly strong enough to open their own doors.
 In Janie’s case, she’s probably more capable than I am.
-She’s strong, like bull – a graceful like the dancer she is.
+She’s strong, like bull – and graceful like the dancer she is.

 I love to hold Janie’s coat as she slips into it.
 She doesn’t need for me to do it.
 She’s far better at dressing herself than I am at dressing myself.